Daniel-R-Armstrong/Alice-s-Restaurant/gis/README.md

 > Preferred method for indexing spatial data.
 Objects (points, lines, polygons) are grouped and added using the minimum
 > bounding rectangle (MBR).
 They are added in a way that would lead to the smallest increase in size.

+## unverified
+Geopandas uses Fiona to read, write, and project spatial data and Shapely to analyze / manipulate it [source](http://andrewgaidus.com/Shapely_Geometries_Topological_Rules/)